owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 The decision of still frame mode and source is made by the flattening algorithm based on the parallel in which each gap occur, and what video clips are present before or after.
-It favours using clips occuring after the gap.
+It favors using clips occurring after the gap.
 It only uses frames from clips before the gap in case there are no clips following it.
 To test this behaviour, I've defined three properties.

 ### Property: Single Initial Video Clip

-The following property checks that an initial single video clip, followed by one or more gaps, is used as a the still frame source for those gaps.
+The following property checks that an initial single video clip, followed by one or more gaps, is used as the still frame source for those gaps.

 ```{.haskell}